 Mushroom and Red Wine Meatloaf

 This all-beef meatloaf starts by sautéing mushrooms and onions, then deglazing the pan with red wine for a punch of concentrated flavor.
 The addition of fresh thyme and rosemary, plus fontina cheese, adds even more savoriness.
 It’s all formed into a loaf and baked on a sheet pan to let some of the grease drain off.
+It’s delicious as is, but we recommend using our easy Mushroom Gravy recipe to kick it up a notch.
 After about an hour, it’s ready to serve with a vinaigrette-dressed salad and a glass of red wine.

 This recipe was featured as part of our meatloaf recipe slideshow.

 - 3 tablespoons unsalted butter

 - 8 ounces cremini mushrooms, stems trimmed, cut into medium dice

 - 2 1/2 teaspoons kosher salt